 With the NZD falling, New Zealanders would normally expect an increase in tourists, probably from neighbouring Australia.
 However, with the coronavirus pandemic in full force, travel plans would be postponed or cancelled indefinitely.

 What are the key influences on the NZD exchange rate?

 1. New Zealand Economy

-The New Zealand economy is growing as evidenced by greater exports than imports and low unemployment, but there are worries around the country’s housing sector.
+The New Zealand economy is under pressure from the coronavirus pandemic.
 Domestic economic weakness can lead to a weaker NZD.
-Unfortunately, a slower global growth environment can also impact the domestic economy.
+Unfortunately, a slower global growth environment will also impact the domestic economy negatively.

 2. New Zealand Politics

 The political scene in New Zealand has generated uncertainty.
 Greater uncertainty from politics means investors will sell the NZD.
-Particularly, if government policies are deemed as unhelpful for economic growth.
+Particularly, if government policies are deemed as ineffective for tackling the coronavirus crisis or unable to stimulate economic growth.